 Red Rock Canyon National Conservation Area is why we moved back to Las Vegas.
-We started climbing after our first stint in Vegas and didn’t realize we missed out on some epic climbing (so dumb!).
+We started climbing after our first stint in Vegas and didn’t realize until we left that we had missed out on some epic climbing.

-When the weather is just right, we’re out here at least once a week exploring new corners of the park.
-We’re so lucky and spoiled to have Red Rock as part of Las Vegas.
-Even if you live on the opposite side of Vegas, it’s only 30 minutes to escape to some great hikes, climbs, and scenery.
+When the weather is just right (November-March), we’re out here three times a week exploring new corners of the park.
+We’re lucky to have Red Rock as part of Las Vegas.
+Even if you live on the opposite side of town, it’s only 30 minutes to escape to great hikes, climbs, and scenery.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Last Updated: October 19, 2023